Lucifier129/react-imvc/MIGRATION.md

     We suggest you to use the `ES2015+` syntax, it will support all the feature of TypeScript.

     There must be some spots else that we haven't record here.
-You need to fix them when you find.
+When you find please tell to me, we will append it here to help other people.

 ## Dependence change